BillysKes/WebScrapingNBA/README.md

 ## Summary
-The python scripts were created for experimentation purposes using the beautifulsoup python library to extract data from a website.
+The python scripts were created for experimentation purposes using the beautifulsoup library to extract data from a website.